JohnOBrienCIT/September_2018/README.md

-"Change added in dazzling_features branch."
+What the hell is going on here????A second Branch_edit!
+Experimenting here;
+hoping to learn!!

+Change made in Master Branch!

 This is the COLLABORATOR here; making changes like a boyo!!
 Can you see it?
 Can you really?

 "This is the readme file for the tutorial repository."

-Second edit to README file just to see Git track it.
+See Git track it.